-Technical documentation to be submitted for approval, as applicable reclinical documentation to be submitted for approval, as applicable 1 Bedplate and crankcase of welded design, with welding details and welding instructions ^{1,2} 2 Thrust bearing bedplate of welded design, with welding details and welding instructions 1 3 Bedplate/oil sump welding drawings 1 4 Frame/framebox/gearbox of welded design, with welding details and instructions ^{1,2} 5 Engine frames, welding drawings ^{1,2} 6 Crankshaft, details, each cylinder No. 7 Crankshaft, assembly, each cylinder No. 8 Crankshaft calculations (for each cylinder configuration) according to the attached data sheet and requirements of Chapter 2.4 9 Thrust shaft or intermediate shaft (if integral with engine) 10 Shaft coupling bolts 11 Material specifications of main parts with information on non-destructive material tests and pressure tests 3 Schematic layout or other equivalent documents on the engine of: 12 Starting air system 13 Fuel oil system 14 Lubricating oil system 15 0 7 16 Hydraulic system 17 Hydraulic system (for valve lift) 18 Engine control and safety system 19 Shielding of high pressure fuel pipes, assembly 4 20 Construction of accumulators (for electronically controlled engine) 21 Construction of common accumulators for electronically controlled engine 22 Arrangement and details of the crankcase explosion relief valve in compliance with requirements of 2.3.4 of Part IX "Machinery" 5 23 Calculation results for crankcase explosion relief valves in compliance with requirements of 2.3.4 of Part IX "Machinery" 24 Details of the type test program and the type test report) 7 25 High pressure parts for fuel oil injection system6 26 Oil mist detection and/or alternative alarm arrangements in compliance with requirements of 2.3.3.8 - 2.3.3.22 27 Details of mechanical joints of piping systems (refer to 2.4.5, Part VIII "Systems and Piping") 28 Documentation verifying compliance with inclination limits (refer to 2.3, Part VII "Machinery 20 Installations") 29 Documents as required in Chapter 7.10, Part XV "Automation", as applicable For approval of materials and weld procedure specifications.
-The weld procedure specification is to include
+Technical documentation to be submitted for approval, as applicable

+1 Bedplate and crankcase of welded design, with welding details and welding instructions ^{1,2} 2 Thrust bearing bedplate of welded design, with welding details and welding instructions 1 3 Bedplate/oil sump welding drawings 1 4 Frame/framebox/gearbox of welded design, with welding details and instructions 1,2 5 Engine frames, welding drawings ^{1,2} 6 Crankshaft, details, each cylinder No. 7 Crankshaft, assembly, each cylinder No. 8 Crankshaft calculations (for each cylinder configuration) according to the attached data sheet and requirements of Chapter 2.4 9 Thrust shaft or intermediate shaft (if integral with engine) 10 Shaft coupling bolts 11 Material specifications of main parts with information on non-destructive material tests and pressure tests 3 Schematic layout or other equivalent documents on the engine of: 12 Starting air system 13 Fuel oil system 14 Lubricating oil system 15 Cooling water system 16 Hydraulic system 17 Hydraulic system (for valve lift) 18 Engine control and safety system 19 Shielding of high pressure fuel pipes, assembly 4 20 Construction of accumulators (for electronically controlled engine) 21 Construction of common accumulators for electronically controlled engine 22 Arrangement and details of the crankcase explosion relief valve in compliance with requirements of 2.3.4 of Part IX "Machinery" 5 23 Calculation results for crankcase explosion relief valves in compliance with requirements of 2.3.4 of 0.4 Part IX "Machinery" 24 Details of the type test program and the type test report) 7 25 High pressure parts for fuel oil injection system6 26 Oil mist detection and/or alternative alarm arrangements in compliance with requirements of 2.3.3.8 - 2.3.3.22 27 Details of mechanical joints of piping systems (refer to 2.4.5, Part VIII "Systems and Piping") 28 Documentation verifying compliance with inclination limits (refer to 2.3, Part VII "Machinery Installations") 29 Documents as required in Chapter 7.10, Part XV "Automation", as applicable

-- For approval of materials and weld procedure specifications.
-The weld procedure specification is to include details of pre and post weld heat treatment, weld consumables and fit-up conditions. - For each cylinder for which dimensions and details differ. - 3 For comparison with the Register requirements for material, NDT and pressure testing as applicable. - 4 All engines. - Only for engines of a cylinder diameter of 200 mm or more or a crankcase volume of 0,6 m3 or more. - 6 The documentation to contain specifications for pressures, pipe dimensions and materials.
+- 1 For approval of materials and weld procedure specifications.
+The weld procedure specification is to include details of pre and post weld heat treatment, weld consumables and fit-up conditions. - 2 For each cylinder for which dimensions and details differ. - 3 For comparison with the Register requirements for material, NDT and pressure testing as applicable. - 4 All engines. - 5 Only for engines of a cylinder diameter of 200 mm or more or a crankcase volume of 0,6 m3 or more. - 6 The documentation to contain specifications for pressures, pipe dimensions and materials.